 Fourier Transform – InfraRed Spectrometer (FT-IR)

 The CAC recently acquired a Nicolet iS50 Fourier Transform InfraRed (FTIR) Spectrometer.
-The instrument will provide a broad range capability of material analyses.
-For coatings study, CAC can examine the spectral reflectance and transmittance of coatings to ensure the quality and consistency from the manufacturing processes (APS or EB-PVD).
+The instrument will provide a broad range of material analyses.
+In coatings studies, CAC can examine the spectral reflectance and transmittance of coatings to ensure quality and consistency across manufacturing processes (APS or EB-PVD).

-• Most molecules have their rotational-vibrational energy transitions occur in the IR spectrum.
-Analyzing the IR spectra of absorption, transmission, or reflection can determine material’s composition and purity in solid and liquid phases.
-With additional accessories, gas phase can be analyzed as well.
+- Most molecules have their rotational-vibrational energy transitions occur in the IR spectrum.
+Analyzing the IR spectra of absorption, transmission, or reflection can determine a material’s composition and purity in solid and liquid phases.
+With additional accessories, the gas phase can be analyzed as well.

-• FTIR spectrometer instrument is often used to inspect specimen spectral characteristics for purity, quality control, etc.
+- FTIR spectrometer is often used to inspect specimen spectral characteristics for purity, quality control, etc.

-• Ceramic coatings (or ceramic oxides) have, in general, specific refractive index n ̂(l) dependence on the wavelength.
-The voids, porosity, and n ̂(l) of a given coating will lead to unique spectral absorptance and reflectance curves in FTIR spectroscopy measurement.
+- Ceramic coatings (or ceramic oxides) have, in general, a specific refractive index nl dependence on the wavelength.
+The voids, porosity, and n of a given coating will lead to unique spectral absorptance and reflectance curves in FTIR spectroscopy measurement.

 Illustration: Radiative properties (R & T) are a function of coating composition, surface roughness and porosity.